 Extra Sanitary Measures:

 Not only do you have to clean your cup with every removal, but thorough cleansing between periods is also essential to prevent bacteria buildup and possible infections.
 Due to their silicone structure, some users opt to boil their cups.
 However, according to many health professionals like microbiologist Philip Tierno of NYU Langone, boiling may destroy the bacteria, but their carcasses remain and accumulate over time.
+If your cup is causing any problems, make sure to contact a medical professional such as the top internal medicine specialist in Karachi for help.

 Some medical health professionals also question the sanitary conditions of reusable products like menstrual cups, where harmful bacterial biofilms (community of bacteria and other microorganisms) can develop on the cup’s surface.
 This can also result from discolouration and deterioration due to prolonged repeated use.